 Enjoy a favorite local tradition as you drive through the animated Festival of Light's displays.
 Be sure to listen to the holiday music broadcast on 99.9 FM as you view the holiday lights and displays.
 Gift Certificates available at the Spanish Fork City Office (40 South Main) or at the Parks & Recreation Office (775 North Main) for $7.
 Directions: Take Exit 258 heading East approximately 4.5 miles to Powerhouse Road (corner of Chevron Station), turn right, follow the road and park is located on right.

 29th Annual Religious an…

-The SMA invites you to Religious and Spiritual Art of Utah exhibition which celebrates the diversity of religious experience and belief in our community.
+The SMOA invites you to Religious and Spiritual Art of Utah exhibition which celebrates the diversity of religious experience and belief in our community.
 Using different media to express these ideas artists create works which will engage and inspire viewers to contemplate and reflect on the vibrant spiritual traditions we share.